ltd08a/NBA-Regular-Season-Statistical-Analysis/README.md

 # NBA-Regular-Season-Statistical-Analysis
 ## Project Description
-This project is a statistical analysis of NBA team stats from the 00 - 23 seasons.
-I will be using a supervised learning technique to determine which stats are correlated to winning in the regular season.
+This project is a statistical analysis of NBA team stats from the 01 - 24 seasons.
+I will be using a supervised learning technique to determine which stats influence winning in the regular season.
 This is a capstone project to finish my degree program.
 ## Environment(s)
 Jupyter Notebook
 Tableau